IzzyCraze365/Sentinels-Crafting/README.md

 This game is takes place in the Sentinels of the Multiverse world.
 While there will be several recognizable characters from the card game in this LARP, they will also be joined by everyday people without powers.
 Tour groups and news crews will be waiting anxiously to see if the greatest hero team ever assembled will have others join their ranks.
 In this time of crisis, who among you will prove to be the true heroes?

-This game came from the deranged minds of `John “Izzy” Isabella` and `Nick Knapp` for the `2015 S.N.O.P.L.W. initiative`.
+This game came from the deranged minds of `John “Izzy” Isabella` and `Nick Knapp` for the `2015 S.N.O.P.L.W.
+Initiative`.
 This game has successfully run 3 times before this code was written.

 Genra: Super-Hero, Sentinels of the Multiverse